mikekubn/career-page/src/_posts/_blog/nextjs-styledcomponents-svg-resize.md

 ## Note

-If you are using `.babelrc` and have `inline-react-svg` set, this solution will not work for you.
+If you are using `.babelrc` and have set `inline-react-svg`, this solution will not work for you.